Yoyozana/CampusQueue_System/docs/product_vision.md

 # Project Name: Campus Queue Management System

 ## Problem Statement
 Students often waste time standing in long queues on campus for services such as registration, financial aid, and administrative assistance.
-There is no efficient system to manage and track queues digitally.
+There is no efficient system to manage and track queues digitally using booking numbers.

 ## Target Users
 - University students